dustycl/dustycl.github.io/index.md

 ## Welcome to My Website

-My name is Dustin and I am a student at UC San Diego.
+Hello!
+Thanks for visiting my little corner of the internet.
+My name is Dustin and I was just recently admitted as a student at UC San Diego.
+Before that, I was studying Computer Science, Mathematics, and Physics at Bakersfield College.
+In high school, I  became interested in web design, but did it only every-so-often.
+Now I love programming and try to learn as much as I possibly can.
+I have taken multiple courses in programming languages and concepts.
+Feel free to check out my github or Linkedin!

 ### Markdown